computeranonymous/computer/README.md

 We want to create a social group for people in and around tech, from all backgrounds, where they feel comfortable and welcome.

-We're not an outreach or or an eductational group, although both are important to us, we're primarily a technology related meetup, but with a code of conduct.
+We're not an outreach or an educational group, although both are important to us, we're primarily a technology related meetup, but with a code of conduct.

 If you want to start your own meetup, fork and open a pull request.
 We also love feedback and translations.